A drone pilot's guide to scenic Swat locations for legal, respectful drone photography, from Kalam and Mahodand to Mingora and Malam Jabba.

 Are drones allowed in Swat?+

-Yes within Pakistan regulations, but avoid military, government and private sensitive areas.
+Yes.
+Within Pakistan regulations, but avoid military, government and private sensitive areas.
 Fly respectfully and within line of sight.

 Best drone location in Swat?+